demetrios1/demetripapakostas.github.io/_posts/2022-09-18-causal_deep.md

 otherwise).
 This is an extreme version of confounding, in which the entire prognostic function is an input to the propensity function and thus to the assignment of treatment.
-As is discussed in depth in [@hahn2020bayesian], this phenomenon is both highly plausible in real-world settings and also vexing to many approaches to CATE estimation.
+As is discussed in depth in
+{% cite hahn2020bayesian %}, this phenomenon is both highly plausible in real-world settings and also vexing to many approaches to CATE estimation.

-The architecture of the model is discussed in depth in later sections, so here we simply note the high-level differences between the Farrell method and nnet-BCF. [@farrell2020deep] propose to fit a model
+The architecture of the model is discussed in depth in later sections, so here we simply note the high-level differences between the Farrell method and nnet-BCF. {% cite farrell2020deep %} propose to fit a model
 $\mathbb{E}\left(Y\right) = \alpha\left(X\right) + \beta\left(X\right) Z$
 using a neural network with two hidden layers to which map to two separate output nodes: $\alpha\left(X\right)$ and $\beta\left(X\right)$.
-[@hahn2020bayesian] fit a similar model using Bayesian Additive Regression Trees (BART) ([@chipman2010bart]), with one key distinction.
+{% cite hahn2020bayesian %} fit a similar model using Bayesian Additive Regression Trees (BART) ({% cite chipman2010bart %}), with one key distinction.
 $\alpha\left(X\right)$ and $\beta\left(X\right) Z$ are fit as completely separate models with no information shared during training.
-This is different from the [@farrell2020deep] approach as their method shares weights between the $\alpha(X$ and $\beta(X)$ functions via the first two hidden layers.
-BCF nnet follows the approach of [@hahn2020bayesian] by training two completely separate neural networks for $\alpha(X)$ and
+This is different from the {% cite farrell2020deep %} approach as their method shares weights between the $\alpha(X$ and $\beta(X)$ functions via the first two hidden layers.
+BCF nnet follows the approach of {% cite hahn2020bayesian %}
+by training two completely separate neural networks for $\alpha(X)$ and
 $\beta(X)$.
 Finally, the "naive" method estimates
 $\mathbb{E}\left(Y \mid X, Z = 1\right)$ with one network and